raklan/EFAiOS/README.md

 - Lost connection?
 Accidentally closed the page?
 No worries, we have rejoin support!
   ![image](https://github.com/user-attachments/assets/44e996fb-cc3a-40f8-8156-bd80421a1a8e)

 - Easy to set up and play.
 Simply visit the Maps page, click "Play" on the map you want, and share the Room Code with the other players.
-Those players can join your lobby by entering their Name and the Room Code on the home page.
+Anyone on your same internet (unless you set up Port Forwarding) can join your lobby by entering their Name and the Room Code on the home page.

   ![image](https://github.com/user-attachments/assets/db17d4fc-966e-42a9-b8f9-7e2d01ca32f5)